-- (k) Heights are to only be recorded on AFA Height Card Application forms where the measure has been performed using an AFA approved, standard measuring wicket.
-One such wicket will be made available by AFA to each State or Territory holding a set of AFA lights (Signature or Judges). - (I) The measuring area will be determined by the measuring Judge.
+- (j) Heights are to only be recorded on an AFA Height Card Application forms only where the measure has been performed using an AFA approved, standard measuring wicket, which shall a One such wicket will be made available by the AFA approved State or Territory holding a set of AFA lights (Signature or Judges). - (i) The measuring area will be determined by the measuring Judge.
 The Judge shall select an appropriate measuring surface.
-Prior to measuring the first dog, and any time it is moved, the measuring device shall be calibrated to ensure accuracy.
-If the Judge determines that an appropriate measuring surface or that an AFA approved measuring device is not available, measuring shall be for the competition only and not for a Height Form (see Forms). - (m) The dog's height shall be measured from the ground to the top of withers with the dog standing in an upright position as indicated by the illustration below.
+The measuring wicket shall be calibrated to ensure accuracy prior to measuring the first dog and any time it is moved. -, the measuring device shall be calibrated to ensure accuracy.
+If the Judge determines that an appropriate measuring surface or that an AFA approved measuring device is not available, measuring shall be for the competition only and not for a Height Form (see Forms).

+(j) The dog's height shall be measured from the ground to the top of withers with the dog standing in an upright position as indicated by the illustration below.
 The correct stance of the dog is to be verified as acceptable by the second official involved in measuring (refer 6.1 (a)).
 The handler may steady the dog if necessary, but shall not physically support the dog during the measuring process.
 The front legs will be vertical with the paws directly below the shoulders.
 The back legs will be positioned with the hocks perpendicular to the ground and spread no wider than the width of the dog.
 The dog's entire head is to be in an upright position above the level of the withers as shown in the following illustration.
 The dog may be measured up to 3 times.
 The height measurement shall go to the lowest height for the benefit of the dog.